Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Conclusion

-\acknowledgments The Center of Gravity is a Center of Excellence funded by the Danish National Research Foundation under grant No. 184.
-RPM acknowledges support by VILLUM Foundation (grant no. VIL37766) and the DNRF Chair program (grant no. DNRF162) by the Danish National Research Foundation.
-This project also received financial support provided under the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no. Gravitas–101052587, as well under the research and innovation programme Marie Sklodowska-Curie grant agreement No 101007855 and No 101131233.
-Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
+The Center of Gravity is a Center of Excellence funded by the Danish National Research Foundation under Grant No. 184.
+R.P.M. acknowledges support by VILLUM Foundation (Grant No. VIL37766) and the DNRF Chair program (Grant No. DNRF162) by the Danish National Research Foundation.
+This project also received financial support provided under the European Union’s H2020 ERC Advanced Grant “Black holes: Gravitational engines of discovery” Grant Agreement No. Gravitas--101052587, as well under the research and innovation program Marie Sklodowska-Curie Grant Agreements No. 101007855 and No. 101131233.
+Views and opinions expressed are, however, those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.